Ella–Mobbs Trophy: Cook Cup period history

 There was no Cook Cup in 2007, owing to the 2007 Rugby World Cup, although the teams did meet again in this competition.
 In 2008, Australia retained the Cook Cup by winning a single match at Twickenham 28–14.
 This match formed part of the Autumn test matches.
 They repeated the feat in 2009, this time with an 18–9 victory.
 There were three matches in 2010: first, the teams played a two-match series in Australia in June, winning one match apiece, and then a single test in London in November, which England won.
 No match was scheduled for 2011, which was a World Cup year.

 In 2012, Australia reclaimed the trophy with a 20–14 victory in a one-off test at Twickenham.
 The result was viewed as something of a surprise, since Australia had come into the match following a 33–6 loss to France.

 England regained the Cup in November 2013 with a 20–13 win at Twickenham, and retained it in 2014 with a 26–17 win.
 There was no Cook Cup match in 2015, although the two teams did meet in the Rugby World Cup in October.
 In June 2016, England retained the trophy by winning every encounter in a three-match series in Australia, the first-ever such series between the two countries.
 In December 2016, England retained the cup with a 37–21 victory.
 In November 2017, England retained the cup with a 30–6 win, and on 24 November 2018 England held onto the Cup with a 37–18 victory, and in doing so, set a longest winning streak of six matches in a row for rugby internationals between these two nations.
 As the 2015 and 2019 Rugby World Cup matches are not listed as part of the Cook Cup schedule, the Cook Cup is currently held by England, who have won 11 of the last 12 matches between 2013 and 2022.

-The Ella-Mobbs Trophy was to be contested during England's 3-test series against Australia in July 2022.
+The Ella–Mobbs Cup was contested during England's 3-test series against Australia in July 2022.